This is How to Plan the Best 2 Days in Paris Itinerary

 Summer and the holiday season tend to be the most crowded in the city, though Paris is popular throughout the year.
 If you need to visit during school break, August is less busy as many locals leave the city for their summer vacation and hotels often have better deals since business travel is down.

 The shoulder seasons around late spring and early fall are my favorite time to travel, and the weather in Paris will often be in the pleasant 60s.
-Plus, these months bring blooming gardens or changing leaves, accordingly.
+Plus, these months bring blooming gardens and changing leaves.
 January and February often have the best prices and lowest crowds, but you’ll have to deal with freezing temperatures.

 How Long to Spend in Paris